apache/climate/mccsearch/docs/mccsearch.md

 ##Introduction and Context
 This program searches for a weather feature known as a Mesoscale Convective Complex (MCC) in gridded infrared and precipitation rate satellite data (MERG and TRMM datasets have been tested).
-The work is direct output from [Dr. Kim Whitehall's](http://www.kimwhitehall.com/) Ph.D. thesis which acts as the basis and driver for inclusion in OCW.
+The work is direct output from [Kim Whitehall's](http://www.kimwhitehall.com/) Ph.D. thesis which acts as the basis and driver for inclusion in OCW.

 Data from MERG and TRMM datasets is read from netCDF files into arrays with the dimensions time, latitude, longitude, value.
 From the data we can then infer and generate a number of things:
  * a graph representing Cloud Elements (CE)